Vehicle registration plates of Algeria: Vehicle class

 The last two digits in the 3-digit group indicate the year in which the vehicle was manufactured.
 For example: 115 would indicate a private vehicle manufactured in 2015; 498 would indicate a bus manufactured in 1998; 903 would indicate a motorcycle manufactured in 2003; &c.
 Where the year of manufacture was unknown, the arbitrary number 22 was assigned (e.g. 122 for a private vehicle).
-As of December 2022, this number has been replaced with 33 to avoid conflict with regular registrations for vehicles manufactured in 2022.
+In December 2022, this number has been replaced with 33 to avoid conflict with regular registrations for vehicles manufactured in 2022.

 Wilayas

 A two-digit suffix on the plate identifies the wilaya (Arabic: ولاية) or province in which the vehicle was first registered.
-Beginning in January 2022, the 10 new wilayas created on December 18, 2019, will receive registrations plates with their own specific codes.
-These have been marked in italics in the table below.
+In January 2022, the 10 new wilayas created on December 18, 2019, received their own registrations plates with their own specific codes.

 In November 2022, the Algerian government has approved a draft executive decree on the introduction of a single national vehicle registration number, which is currently in the "final stages of the process".